xsolla/xsolla-launcher-build/README.md

 #### Optional Objects

-Optional object in **config.json** are used to perform extended Launcher settings.
+Optional objects in **config.json** are used to perform extended Launcher settings.

 **Object**               | **Description**
 :------------------------|:-------------------------------------------------------------------